Category Archives: Spanish Royals

 Isabella and Ferdinand’s support of Christopher Columbus in his search for the West Indies would result in the conquest of the discovered lands and the creation of the Spanish Empire.
 In 1478, Isabella and Ferdinand established the Spanish Inquisition to maintain the Roman Catholic religion in their kingdoms.
 The Spanish Inquisition was originally intended to identify heretics among those who had converted from Judaism and Islam to Catholicism.
 In 1492, Isabella and Ferdinand conquered the Islamic Nasrid Kingdom of Granada, in today’s southern Spain, and issued the Alhambra Decree which ordered the mass expulsion of Jews from Spain.
 Because of their defense of the Roman Catholic Church in Castile and León and Aragon, Isabella and Ferdinand were given the Latin title Rex Catholicissimus (Most Catholic King or Most Catholic Majesty) by Pope Alexander VI in 1494.
 Thereafter, they used the Spanish title Los Reyes Católicos, generally translated as “The Catholics Monarchs”.
 It is still a title maintained by the Spanish monarchy but neither King Juan Carlos I (reigned 1975 – 2014, abdicated in favor of his son), nor his son Felipe VI, the current King of Spain, have made use of the title, but they have not renounced it either.

 In the fall of 1504, Isabella became quite ill and officially withdrew from government affairs.
 On November 26, 1504, Isabella died at the age of 53.
 In her will, Isabella requested a simple burial at the Monastery of San Francisco in the Alhambra royal complex in Granada.
 She also further stated that she “wanted and commanded” that if Ferdinand “chooses to buried in any church or monastery of any other part or place of my kingdoms, that my body be moved there and buried together.”
-Isabella’s remains were later transferred to the Royal Chapel of Granada which was built after her death.
+Isabella’s remains were later transferred to the Royal Chapel of Granada, built after her death.

 After the death of Isabella, her daughter Juana became Queen of Castile and León but Ferdinand II, King of Aragon proclaimed himself Governor and Administrator of Castile and León.
 In 1506, Juana’s husband Philip of Habsburg became King of Castile and León jure uxoris (by the right of his wife) as Philip I, initiating the rule of the Habsburgs in the Spanish kingdoms which would last until 1700.
 However, Philip’s rule lasted only from July 12, 1506 to September 25, 1506, when he died suddenly, apparently of typhoid fever.
 Despite being the ruling Queen of Castile, Juana had no real role during her reign.
 After Philip’s death, Ferdinand convinced the parliament that Juana was too mentally ill to govern, and was appointed her guardian and regent of Castile and León.
-Juana was confined in the Royal Convent of Santa Clara in Tordesillas under the orders of her father.
+Juana was confined in the Royal Convent of Santa Clara in Tordesillas under her father’s orders.

 After his death, Ferdinand was concerned that his Kingdom of Aragon would pass into the hands of the House of Habsburg.
 This could be prevented by the birth of a male heir to Ferdinand, who would displace his half-sister Juana in the order of succession to the throne of Aragon.
-As part of an alignment with the Kingdom of France, Ferdinand agreed to marry Germaine of Foix, a daughter of Jean de Foix, Count of Étampes, Viscount of Narbonne and Marie of Orléans, and a niece of King Louis XII of France and hoped that Germaine would give birth to a son.
+As part of an alignment with the Kingdom of France, Ferdinand agreed to marry Germaine of Foix, a daughter of Jean de Foix, Count of Étampes, Viscount of Narbonne and Marie of Orléans, and a niece of King Louis XII of France, and hoped that Germaine would give birth to a son.

 Ferdinand’s second wife Germaine of Foix, Queen Consort of Aragon; Credit – Wikipedia

 On October 19, 1506, 18-year-old Germaine married 54-year-old Ferdinand by proxy in Blois, Kingdom of France.
 Six months later, Germaine traveled to Dueñas in the Kingdom of Castile and León, where she met her husband Ferdinand for the first time, amid great celebrations.
-The marriage was accepted in Ferdinand’s Kingdom of Aragon but it was poorly received by the people of the Kingdom of Castile and León who saw Ferdinand’s marriage to Germaine as a betrayal of their late queen, his first wife Isabella I, Queen of Castile and León.
+The marriage was accepted in Ferdinand’s Kingdom of Aragon but was poorly received by the people of the Kingdom of Castile and León who saw Ferdinand’s marriage to Germaine as a betrayal of their late queen, his first wife Isabella I, Queen of Castile and León.
 On May 3, 1509, Germaine gave birth to a son, Infante Juan of Aragon, Prince of Girona, who died shortly after his birth.
 Had he survived, the crown of Aragon would have been separated from the crown of Castile and León.
 There were no further children from the marriage.

 Tomb of Ferdinand and Isabella at the Royal Chapel of Granada; Credit – By Javi Guerra Hernando – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=35974697